Interstellar travel—the Guāngguànhuán Drive enables Solar System escape.

 “And who would that be?”

-“Someone who loved the fish from Earth, who knew more about them than anyone else, who always carried her facts, fish charms and reference books.
+“Someone who loved the fish from Earth.
+Someone who knew more about them than anyone else, who always had a fish fact ready, who carried around fish charms and reference books.
 Someone who, out of the blue, suffered an accident and fell deep into the lower layers–”

 “Magiri!”
 Sivi Endeavour shouted.
-“It's useless!
+“It's pointless!
 Please stop!
-There isn't a single picogram of reason to be thinking about that!”
+You don't have a single picogram of need to consider those things!”

 “Eda.”

-Professor Dryeda de la Lucid was a first-rate interstellar biologist, prideful, her layered pixie cut lending her a dashing quality.
-She was on the smaller side figure-wise, wore glasses and a white gown, and was obsessed with research.
-The embodiment of class and devotion, she had been on observation duty in the planet's middle layer when their pressure-resistant ship malfunctioned, resulting in a situation something like a Philippa Foot trolley problem.
+Professor Dryeda de la Lucid had been an obsessive researcher, a first-rate xenobiologist.
+She carried herself like she had the most pride in the universe.
+Eda's figure was on the smaller side, and her layered pixie cut, glasses, and white labcoat lent her appearance a dashing quality.
+She was practically the embodiment of class and devotion.
+Eda had been on observation duty in the planet's middle layer when their pressure-resistant ship malfunctioned.
+The resulting situation was like something out of a Philippa Foot trolley problem.

-There wasn't much time available to make a choice, so she chose to sacrifice herself and allow the two male crew members, who had a wife, children and a girlfriend waiting for them, to safely return.
-She detached the malfunctioning hull alone inside and sank into the depths, all while maintaining a perfectly calm demeanour.
+There hadn't been much time to make a choice, so she chose to sacrifice herself and allow the two male crew members, who had a girlfriend, wife, and children waiting for them, to return safely.
+Alone inside the malfunctioning hull, she detached it and sank into the depths.
+All the while, she maintained a perfectly calm demeanor.

 The 27-year-old woman's parting words were, “Ah...it's fine, it's fine.
 I really wanted to see what's down there anyway!”